 A TV Movie App

-Following the murder of her father, a few years earlier, Anna (Anna Hutchison - Firehouse Christmas) has split her self between her reclusive mother and studying at law school, whilst her sister Sasha (Karissa Lee Staples - A Friend's Obsession) has reconnected with Matt (Rhys Ward - Client Seduction), a high school boyfriend thanks to the dating app Swipe.
-It is thanks to Sasha, thinking Anna needs to loosen up, that she puts her profile on Swipe and Anna ends up on a series of dates, including one witg the handsome architect Pete (Philipp Karner).
-But Anna also discovers how creepy the app is with it telling you how close a crush is, whilst she also starts receiving creepy messages from an anonymous user.
+Following the murder of her father, a few years earlier, Anna (Anna Hutchison - Firehouse Christmas) has split her self between her reclusive mother and studying at law school, whilst her sister, Sasha (Karissa Lee Staples - A Friend's Obsession), has reconnected with Matt (Rhys Ward - Client Seduction), a high school boyfriend, thanks to the dating app Swipe.
+It is thanks to Sasha, thinking Anna needs to loosen up, that she puts her profile on Swipe and Anna ends up on a series of dates, including one with Pete (Philipp Karner), a handsome architect.
+But Anna also discovers how creepy the dating app is with it telling you how close a crush is, whilst she also starts receiving creepy messages from an anonymous user.

 What this all boils down to is that "Wrong Swipe" is in many ways typical of modern made for TV thrillers which rely heavily on the cast's appeal more than anything.
 But whilst those new to the world of TV movies might find it entertaining those who have watched those from the 90s might find it weak in comparison.